qbarbosa/entropie/user/pages/01.blog/03-ricing-xfce/post.en.md

 ![](xfce-default.png)

+Since I'm not in love with those 90's like interfaces, I looked for a way to get something more clean.

 At first, I was not sure about the interface I wanted to create.
 I enjoyed both MacOS and Windows' UI so I tried to recreate them with XFCE.

 But I failed at recreating a convinceful MacOS-like topbar that would contain the menu for each application.